badd-labs/badd-labs/labs/B1/README.md

   }}
 ```

-Your job in this exercise is to deploy the above `BaddToken` SC and create a Token instance, say `TokenX`.
+Your job in this exercise is to deploy the above `BaddToken` smart contract (SC) in remix (https://remix.ethereum.org/) and create a Token instance, say `TokenX`.
 Then, demonstrate the process that the `TokenX` issuer transfers 10 `TokenX` to another account, say Alice, and display each account's balance before/after the transfer.

 Exercise 2.
 Extend `BaddToken` with approve/transferFrom